Back to Tap Water

 Drinking Water Survey

 To explore what barriers might prevent Deerfield community members from using our tap water, two student members of ESAC compiled a list of questions to survey community members.
 Two hundred twenty-one people responded to the questions.
-Key results are highlighted below:

-If you knew that Deerfield’s unfiltered tap water as safe to drink as bottled water, would you then drink tap water as opposed to bottled water?
+If you knew that Deerfield’s unfiltered tap water was as safe to drink as bottled water, would you then drink tap water as opposed to bottled water?

 If faucets with filtered water were present in all dormitories, would you be more likely to give up bottled water in favor of refilling a reusable bottle?